deepakkum21/Docker/README.md

 3. removal of conatiner removes data of that conatiner if volume concept is not used.
    - `docker volume ls`
    - `docker volume create`

+### Types of volumes:-

+1. `Anonymous volume` (managed by docker):-

+   - **gets destroyed when container gets shutdown.
+It is attached to a particular conatiner**
+   - path is unknown
+   - `docker run -d -p 3000:80 --rm --name containerName -v /app/node_modules imageId_or_name`
+   - **it is also helpful in avoiding the files which we donot want to be overriden**.

+2. `Named volume`(managed by docker):-

+   - **it can be created at the time of running the container.
+It is not meant to be accessed by normal user.
+The data survives the container shutdown.
+It is not attached to a particular conatiner**
+   - `docker run -d -p 3000:80 --rm --name containerName -v volumeName:pathOfFolderToBeStored imageId_or_name`
+   - path is unknown

+3. `Bind Mount`(managed by user):-
+   - We define the path of the folder on our host machine.
+   - used for persistent and editable data.
+   - **it can be created at the time of running the container.**
+   - `docker run -d -p 3000:80 --rm --name containerName -v fullPathOnLocalHost:pathOfFolderToBeStored imageId_or_name`
+   - Avoid overriden of some files use anonymous volumes with bind mount volumes.
+   - `the more specific or long description folder will survive` in below -v /app/node_modules has more specific folder name than /app
+   - `docker run -d -p 3000:80 --rm --name containerName -v fullPathOnLocalHost:pathOfFolderToBeStored -v /app/node_modules imageId_or_name`
+   - **`docker run -d --rm --name feed -p 3000:80 -v "F:/gitrepos/Docker/03 Managing Data & Working with Volumes/data-volumes-06-adjusted-dockerfile:/app" -v /app/node_modules feedback:nodemon`**